IBM/maximo-labs/MkDocs/ocp_8.5/docs/dependency-mongodb.md

 ### Install MongoDB

-In this part of the MongoDB installation, you will be downloading an opensource public repository of IBM's MongoDB.
-You will generate the self-signed certificate; set a 16 character password, and deploy a specific version using Block storage of IBM Cloud.
+In this exercise, you will learn how to deploy MongoDB as a first dependent component of the Maximo Application Suite (MAS): In this part of the MongoDB installation, you will be downloading an opensource public repository of IBM's MongoDB.
+You will generate the self-signed certificate, set a 16-character password, and deploy a specific version using Block storage of the IBM Cloud.
 After the deployment, you will be validating the installation.

 **1. Set up fetch utility**
 ```shell